Stripe Co-Founders John and Patrick Collison. Source: stripe.com

 Do you have Stripe employee equity?

-If you’re one of the many Stripe employees with RSUs, now is the time to start planning ahead for a tender offer.
+If you’re one of the many Stripe employees with RSUs, now is the time to start planning ahead for the tender offer taking place in April 2023.
 At Harness Wealth, we specialize in helping startup equity holders manage their taxes and build for a better financial future.
-Our network of vetted tax, financial, and estate advisors are well-versed in company equity and can help you build a plan that works for your unique needs.
+Our network of vetted tax, financial, and estate advisors is well-versed in company equity and can help you build a plan that works for your unique needs.

 If you have equity compensation in Stripe or a different private company, come to Harness Wealth and get matched with an advisor well-versed in startup equity compensation.